Shajar87/Project_Portfolio/Swiggy Case Study readme.md

 5. users
 6. order_details

-Used MySQL for queries and found the answers to the following questions:
+Used MySQL DBMS for queries and answers to the following questions:
 1. Find customers who have never ordered
 2. Average Price/dish
 3. Find the top restaurant in terms of the number of orders for a given month